CCS Middle School Philosophy

 Timetable

-The following graphic shows the individual period by period timetable for the Middle School and Senior School.
-In Year 7&8, periods are often combined into ‘homeroom’ time for the purposes of theme studies and other cross curricular activities.
+The graphic below displays the individual period-by-period timetable for the Middle School and Senior School.
+In Years 7 and 8, periods are often combined into ‘homeroom’ time for theme studies and other cross-curricular activities.

 Anti Bully Programmes